Slave raid of Suðuroy: Raid

 In the summer of 1629, three Barbary pirate ships with 500 pirates entered the bay of Hvalba in Suðuroy.
 They had a Faroese guide, the brother of the owner of the Nøstgaard farm, who felt that his brother had cheated him on his inheritance, and who showed the pirates to his brother's farm and the rest of the parish.

 Parishioners fled to hide in caves and between rocks in the highlands.
 Six people were reportedly killed during the pillage, while over thirty women and children were abducted.
-Among the children taken were the seven-year-old son of the parish vicar Hr.
-Povel.
-The vicar reportedly, in his desperation, sang a galdr song against the pirate ship containing his son.
-This was seen as the reason that this ship went aground, which caused all on the ship, including the vicar's son, to drown, causing his father to become mentally unstable for the rest of his life.
+Among the children taken was the seven-year-old son of the parish pastor, Reverend Povel.
+The pastor reportedly in his desperation sang a against the pirate ship containing his son.
+This was seen as the reason why the ship ran aground; all onboard drowned including his son.
+This caused the pastor to become mentally unstable for the rest of his life.

 The remaining ships left the island the day after the attack.
-Those inhabitants in hiding testified afterward, that they could hear the cries from the captives from inside the pirate ships when they left.
+Those inhabitants in hiding testified afterwards that they could hear the captives crying and screaming from inside the pirate ships as they sailed away.